mksiq/bsp-back/README.md

 #  Banana Photo Store

-Project in built using Java Spring.
+Project built using Java Spring.
 It intends to serve a photo marketplace that allows users to buy and sell pictures.
 For testing DB it is using HB2 database.

 Link for front-end project repo: